japer-technology/github-claw/THE-ARCHITECTURE-OF-AUTONOMY.md

 * **In an installation:** The blast radius of a change is contained.
 The `.GITCLAW/` folder is cleanly isolated from the host's `src/`, `tests/`, and `docs/`.
 Modifying the agent means touching `.GITCLAW/`.
 Modifying the project means touching everything else.
 Two developers can work simultaneously without collision.
 * **In a fork:** The `.GITCLAW/` directory contains the agent *and* is the project.
 Changing a lifecycle script alters both the framework and the active project.
 The installer, the tests, and the docs simultaneously serve as the agent's underlying infrastructure and the repository's primary content.

 This is precisely why the official documentation recommends **copying** the `.GITCLAW/` directory rather than forking it.
-The [Delivery Methods](https://www.google.com/search?q=/.GITCLAW/docs/GITCLAW-Delivery-Methods.md) guide explicitly favors approaches that yield "a clean commit history (no fork baggage)," recognizing that upstream history is development scaffolding, not operational intelligence.
+It explicitly favors approaches that yield "a clean commit history (no fork baggage)," recognizing that upstream history is development scaffolding, not operational intelligence.

 ---